Nine Mile Creek Watershed District has been protecting and managing water resources since 1959.

 History

-As the District got its start in 1959, it was initially charged with addressing water quantity and flood control issues.
-From there, the District began to address concerns surrounding urban development pressures as they increased in the ‘70s.
+As the district got its start in 1959, it was initially charged with addressing water quantity and flood control issues.
+From there, the district began to address concerns surrounding urban development pressures as they increased in the ‘70s.
 This included issues surrounding development in the floodplain and maintenance of open space corridors.
-The 1990s saw the first project focusing on protecting and restoring the creek by the District—the Lower Valley Creek Stabilization Project in Bloomington.
-Water quality also became a top concern for the District.
+The 1990s saw the first project focusing on protecting and restoring the creek by the district—the Lower Valley Creek Stabilization Project in Bloomington.
+Water quality also became a top concern for the district.
 Today, our watershed addresses a variety of important issues to protect our water resources.

-BUILT FOR FLOOD CONTROL:
+Photography by: Steve Schmalowsky, 2015BUILT FOR FLOOD CONTROL:

 Normandale Lake

-Normandale Lake was created in 1979 as a flood control structure by the District and the City of Bloomington.
+Normandale Lake was created in 1979 as a flood control structure by the district and the City of Bloomington.
 The lake is technically a wetland.
 Since its creation, it has prevented significant flooding in Bloomington.

 Permitting